|Last Quarterly Update:||3/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry distribute machinery and equipment used in manufacturing, oil and gas exploration and production, and warehousing.
-Major companies include MSC Industrial and the wholesale operations of manufacturers such as General Electric and NACCO Materials Handling Group (all based in the US), as well as Brammer (UK) and China National Machinery Import & Export Corporation.
+Major companies include US-based Fastenal, HD Supply, Motion Industries, NOW, and WW Grainger, as well as ERIKS (Netherlands), Wolseley (UK), and Würth Group (Germany).

-Demand depends heavily on US manufacturing activity.
-Profitability depends on product selection and efficient operations.
+Demand is driven by US manufacturing activity.
+Profitability depends on savvy product selection and efficient operations.
 Large companies have economies of scale in advertising and sales programs.
 Small companies can compete effectively by specializing in particular industries, end-use applications, or geographical areas, and by offering special services.
-The industry is highly fragmented: the 50 largest companies account for about 25 percent of industry revenue.
+The US industry is fragmented: the 50 largest companies account for about 30% of industry revenue.

-Imports are an important source of product for industrial machinery wholesalers.
-Major sources of imports are Germany, Japan, China, and Canada.
+Imports are an important source of product for US industrial machinery wholesalers.
+Major sources of US imports of industrial machinery include Germany, China, Japan, Canada, and Italy.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major products are general purpose machinery such as pumps and engines (about 30 percent of revenue); oil well, oil refinery, and pipeline machinery (about 13 percent of revenue); and material handling equipment (10 percent).
-Other products include manufacturing machinery, machine tools, and oil ...
+Major products are general purpose machinery such as pumps and engines (about 30% of revenue); oil well, oil refinery, and pipeline machinery (about 20% of revenue); industrial machinery, including water treatment equipment (about 15%); and material handling equipment (10%). ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options